AlissonMM/AlissonMM/README.md

 <h3 align="center">A systems development technician, full-stack developer from Brazil</h3>

-- 🌱 I’m currently learning **Spring Boot, Java, ORM, JPA**
+<h2>🌱 I’m currently learning **Spring Boot, Java, ORM, JPA**</h2>

-- 👨‍💻 All of my projects are available at [https://github.com/AlissonMM?tab=repositories](https://github.com/AlissonMM?tab=repositories)
+<h2>👨‍💻 All of my projects are available at [https://github.com/AlissonMM?tab=repositories](https://github.com/AlissonMM?tab=repositories)</h2>

-- 📝 I usually write about the technologies I'm learning on [https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/](https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/)
+<h2>📝 I usually write about the technologies I'm learning on [https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/](https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/)</h2>

-- 💬 Ask me about **C#, Java, HTML, CSS, JavaScript, React**
+<h2>💬 What I use the most **C#, Java, HTML, CSS, JavaScript, React, MySQL, MongoDB**</h2>

-- 📫 How to reach me **alissonmmedeji@gmail.com**
+<h2>📫 How to reach me **alissonmmedeji@gmail.com**</h2>

-- 📄 Know about my experiences [I've studied for three years at Etec Guarulhos, where I graduated as a systems development technician.
+<h3>📄 Know about my experiences I've studied for three years at Etec Guarulhos, where I graduated as a systems development technician.
 Now I'm studying for a bachelor's degree in Systems Analysis and Development at Fatec Guarulhos, and I'm looking to specialize by doing projects and freelancing with my colleagues.
 Recently I started to make my first game using Unity Engine, as a hobby.](I've studied for three years at Etec Guarulhos, where I graduated as a systems development technician.
 Now I'm studying for a bachelor's degree in Systems Analysis and Development at Fatec Guarulhos, and I'm looking to specialize by doing projects and freelancing with my colleagues.
-Recently I started to make my first game using Unity Engine, as a hobby.)
+Recently I started to make my first game using Unity Engine, as a hobby.)</h3>

-- ⚡ Hobbies **I love TTRPGs, Fantasy books such as(Lord of the Rings, The Saxon Stories, The legend of Ruff Ghanor ...), and playing videogame is also one of my hobbies🤣**
+<h3>⚡ Hobbies **I love TTRPGs, Fantasy books such as(Lord of the Rings, The Saxon Stories, The legend of Ruff Ghanor ...), and playing videogame is also one of my hobbies🤣**<h2>

 <h3 align="left">Connect with me:</h3>
 <p align="left">